renkun-ken/rlist-tutorial/Getting-started/Quick-overview.md

 If we are forced to squeeze the data into tabular form, there should be multiple tables and a number of relationships between them.
 Suppose we have a longer list of people (see [here](people.json)) and we want to answer the following question:

-*What is the age distribution for the most popular 3 interest classes of those who use R and Python both for at least 3 years?*
+*What is the age distribution for the most popular 3 interest classes of those who use both R and Python for at least one year?*

 It would require some efforts to translate such question to a SQL query to send to the database.
 But with rlist, the question would be easy to answer: